qiime2/provenance-lib/README.md

 ## Installation
 As of QIIME 2 2023.5, provenance-lib is installed as part of the QIIME 2 core distribution.
 If you have installed QIIME 2 2023.5 or later, provenance-lib is already installed.
 If you're using an earlier version of QIIME 2, we recommend upgrading to QIIME 2 2023.5 or later to use provenance-lib.

-## BASH tab completion
-To activate tab-completion automatically whenever you activate your conda environment, run `activate-replay-completion.py` while the environment is active.
-You should only have to do this once.

-To activate tab-completion for one session only, `source tab-replay` from your active conda env.

-Other shells (zsh, fish) are not supported at this time.
-Please raise an issue if this matters to you.

 ## Usage

 We are currently planning changes to how users can access provenance-lib to make this more similar to how other QIIME 2 tools are used.
 The following usage guidelines will be changing slightly in a future release.